aws-samples/amazon-eks-refarch-cloudformation/README.md

-#### EKS nodeGroup with SpotFleet or ASG w/ spot instance support
+#### Amazon EKS cloudformation templates

-*This is an complementary cloudformation template that help you optionally choose spot fleet or ASG w/ spot instances to provision your Amazon EKS node group.*
+*This is an complementary cloudformation template of nested stacks that helps you provision your Amazon EKS cluster and nodegroup with mixed instance types and purchase options*